A company that has stood the test of time

 In 2016, the Williams Company became 100% Employee Owned, buying the remaining stock from Bruce and Alan Williams.

-As Williams Company celebrates its 100th Anniversary, the 100% Employee-Owned company is poised to grow and flourish under the leadership of Chairman Bob Lipscomb, Chief Executive Officer Taylor Huddleston, President Chris Rollins and Chief Financial Officer Roger Whitty.
+As Williams Company celebrates being established for over 100 years, the 100% Employee-Owned company is poised to grow and flourish under the leadership of Chairman Bob Lipscomb, Chief Executive Officer Taylor Huddleston, President Chris Rollins and Chief Financial Officer Roger Whitty.